DruidGreeneyes/rivet-cluster.java/docs/setup-aws.md

 Navigate to [spark-dir]/conf and make copies of `slaves.template`, and `spark-env.sh.template`.
 Rename the copies so they aren't templates.

 Edit `slaves` and make the same change you made to `regionservers`.
+NOTE that if you have not attached an Elastic IP to this instance, you will have to update slaves, regionservers, and hbase-site.xml every time you start this machine, because it will have a new IP address.

 Edit `spark-env.sh`.
 Most of it is pretty self-explanatory; the only things you -need- to change if you're just following this guide are: